PrivaLog: a privacy-aware logic programming language: Generation of a SecreC program

 \end{proof}

-For a formula, we want that the set of satisfiable relations computed by PrivaLog program is the same as the set of relations computed by SecreC program.
-An important detail here is that the relations computed by SecreC are accompanied by a secret-shared bit whose value we do not know in advance before publishing.
-Hence, we prove that the sets of relations will be the same for those solutions $y_i$ where $b_i = 1$, and we do not care of the other solutions.
+For a formula, we want that the set of satisfiable relations of a PrivaLog rule is the same as the set of relations computed by the corresponding SecreC function.
+An important detail here is that each relation computed by the SecreC is accompanied by a satisfiability bit $b$, while in PrivaLog semantics such solutions are discarded.
+Hence, we prove that the sets of relations will be the same for those solutions $y_i$ where $b_i = 1$, and we do not care of solutions for which $b_i = 0$.
+Lemma~\ref{lm:formulasem} says that this property is maintained for each subsequence $q_1,\ldots,q_k$ of the PrivaLog rule body $q_1 \lpand \ldots \lpand q_m$, where $k \leq m$.